shoui520/shoui520.github.io/docs/vn-android.md

 Well, let's start by talking about ExaGear.
 It was a paid project whose focus was essentially to run 32-bit Windows programs on Android.
 As I've mentioned before, even though I referred to them as "Windows emulators", the truth is that they are nothing more than Wine emulators.

-Having said that, let me rank ExaGear among the other three: it's the slowest and has the least support amongst them.
+Having said that, let me rank ExaGear among the other three: it's the slowest and has the least support.
 As I mentioned before, it only works on 32-bit programs, so any 64-bit visual novel won't work on it.
 Furthermore, running it decently will depend a lot on the VN itself.
 I also recommend having a decent phone, but compared to Yuzu and Vita3K, anything with performance comparable to Snapdragon 845 should be more than enough for this emulator.
 Oh, and even with a VERY good device, your VN may still lag a bit, or even take 10 minutes to open.
-It all depends on the VN, and I recommend that you test the game you want to play individually.
+It all depends on the VN, and I recommend you test each game.

 Setup files: